 This action will toggle the view for ALL items in all boxes and the view will be remembered for future shipments.

 Click the small i to the right of the box name to see the items assigned to the box listed by either FNSKU or MSKU, depending on your selection.

 Transmit Box Content or Print 2D Barcodes

-Once you've finished assigning all the items in a shipment to boxes, the next steps will vary depending on which Box Content Setting was chosen for the batch - Using Feeds or Using 2D Barcodes.
+Once you've finished assigning all the items in a shipment to boxes, the next steps will vary depending on the Shipping Method and which Box Content Setting was chosen for the batch.